Quantbot Technologies LP Buys 1,470 Shares of Employers Holdings, Inc. (NYSE:EIG)

-Quantbot Technologies LP raised its holdings in shares of Employers Holdings, Inc. (NYSE:EIG) by 90.2% in the first quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 3,100 shares of the financial services provider’s stock after purchasing an additional 1,470 shares during the period.
-Quantbot Technologies LP’s holdings in Employers were worth $133,000 as of its most recent SEC filing.
+Quantbot Technologies LP boosted its holdings in Employers Holdings, Inc. (NYSE:EIG) by 90.2% in the first quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 3,100 shares of the financial services provider’s stock after purchasing an additional 1,470 shares during the quarter.
+Quantbot Technologies LP’s holdings in Employers were worth $133,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also made changes to their positions in the company.
-Vantage Consulting Group Inc bought a new position in shares of Employers during the fourth quarter valued at approximately $39,000.
-Veriti Management LLC bought a new position in shares of Employers during the fourth quarter valued at approximately $52,000.
-Roosevelt Investment Group LLC bought a new position in shares of Employers during the first quarter valued at approximately $210,000.
-ProShare Advisors LLC bought a new position in shares of Employers during the fourth quarter valued at approximately $223,000.
-Finally, Scotia Capital Inc. increased its stake in shares of Employers by 5.2% during the fourth quarter.
-Scotia Capital Inc. now owns 7,269 shares of the financial services provider’s stock valued at $234,000 after purchasing an additional 360 shares in the last quarter.
-75.91% of the stock is owned by institutional investors and hedge funds.
+A number of other hedge funds have also modified their holdings of EIG.
+Guggenheim Capital LLC purchased a new position in shares of Employers during the first quarter valued at approximately $403,000.
+Barclays PLC raised its stake in shares of Employers by 11.4% during the 1st quarter.
+Barclays PLC now owns 35,750 shares of the financial services provider’s stock valued at $1,539,000 after purchasing an additional 3,668 shares during the period.
+Bank of New York Mellon Corp raised its stake in shares of Employers by 1.1% during the 1st quarter.
+Bank of New York Mellon Corp now owns 394,575 shares of the financial services provider’s stock valued at $16,990,000 after purchasing an additional 4,340 shares during the period.
+Ergoteles LLC bought a new position in Employers in the 1st quarter worth about $407,000.
+Finally, Geode Capital Management LLC increased its stake in Employers by 10.1% in the 1st quarter.
+Geode Capital Management LLC now owns 476,416 shares of the financial services provider’s stock worth $20,514,000 after acquiring an additional 43,581 shares during the last quarter.
+Institutional investors and hedge funds own 75.91% of the company’s stock.

-The business also recently announced a quarterly dividend, which was paid on Wednesday, May 19th.
-Investors of record on Wednesday, May 5th were issued a $0.25 dividend.
-This represents a $1.00 annualized dividend and a yield of 2.32%.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, May 19th.
+Investors of record on Wednesday, May 5th were given a $0.25 dividend.
+This represents a $1.00 annualized dividend and a dividend yield of 2.32%.
 The ex-dividend date was Tuesday, May 4th.
-Employers’s dividend payout ratio is currently 32.26%.
+Employers’s payout ratio is 32.26%.

-EIG has been the subject of a number of analyst reports.
-Boenning Scattergood raised shares of Employers from a “neutral” rating to an “outperform” rating and set a $49.00 target price for the company in a research note on Friday, April 23rd.
-Zacks Investment Research downgraded shares of Employers from a “buy” rating to a “hold” rating in a research report on Wednesday, June 23rd.
+EIG has been the subject of several research analyst reports.
+Boenning Scattergood upgraded Employers from a “neutral” rating to an “outperform” rating and set a $49.00 price objective for the company in a report on Friday, April 23rd.
+Zacks Investment Research lowered Employers from a “buy” rating to a “hold” rating in a research report on Wednesday, June 23rd.

 Employers Company Profile